witekbobrowski/Academic/computer-supported-design-winter-2017/README.md

 	Create a simple shape using the defined grammar

-- [ ] 2.
-Random function
+- [x] 2.
+Random generator and grading function

-	Implement a function that will generate a random shape using your grammar
+	Implement a function that will generate a random shape using your grammar.
+Next add function that will evaluate generated shape and give it a score depending on preferences.